Northampton County Code of Ordinances pertaining to animals

 Dogs Deserve Better-Eastern Shore Va. is a 501(c)(3) non-profit, all-volunteer rescue dedicated to providing a better life for abused, neglected, and abandoned dogs.

-, a non-profit, 501(c)(3) all breed dog rescue organization.
+K-9 Rescue of the Eastern Shore, a non-profit, 501(c)(3) all breed dog rescue organization.

 Mission Statement: The prevention of cruelty to animals, beginning with, but not limited to, the rescue and care of abandoned, neglected, abused, sick and injured animals; vaccination and sterilization, when appropriate of such animals; securing suitable homes for such animals; educating the general public; assisting animals by means of community outreach including but not limited to providing provisions for an improved quality of life.